spatulatom/spatulatom/README.md

 ## About me
   Hello there, my name is Tom.
-This profile showcases some of my web apps built with React.js and Node.js.
-The latest projects are built with Next.js integrated with TypeScript and Tailwind CSS, and either MongoDB or PostgreSQL for database.
+This profile of mine showcases some of my full-stack web apps built with React and Node.js.
+Then my latest projects are using of Next.js integrated with TypeScript, Tailwind CSS for styling, Jest libraray for unit testing,  and either MongoDB or PostgreSQL for a databases.

 ## Projects